-Investment Trends has released its 2020 Robo-advice Report, a global in-depth study of the adoption and appetite for automated investment services in Australia and seven overseas markets.
+In it’s 2020 Robo-advice Report, Investment Trends conducted a global in-depth study of the adoption and appetite for automated investment services in Australia and seven overseas markets.

 The study reveals that adoption of robo advice remains furthest ahead in the U.S. Close to a quarter of online investors in the U.S. (23%) use robo-advice services – higher than Australia (7%).